ccamel/awesome-ccamel/README.md

 ## Swift

+- [freedmand/textra](https://github.com/freedmand/textra) - A command-line application to convert images, PDFs, and audio files to text using Apple's APIs
 - [huri000/SwiftEntryKit](https://github.com/huri000/SwiftEntryKit) - SwiftEntryKit is a presentation library for iOS.
 It can be used to easily display overlays within your iOS apps.
 - [rxhanson/Rectangle](https://github.com/rxhanson/Rectangle) - Move and resize windows on macOS with keyboard shortcuts and snap areas